sydasif/python-book/docs/source/03_collection/03_tuple.md

 2
 ```

-Index in Tuple is used to find a specific element, as previously discussed in lists, tuple indexing also start with `zero`.
-This means that the first items position is `0` and the second is `1`.
+Index in a tuple is used to find a specific element, as previously discussed in lists, tuple indexing also starts with `0`.
+This means that the first item's position is `0` and the second is `1`.

 ```py
 animal = ("dog", "lion", "leopard", "cat", "bear")